 - 1.1 Scope and Content This progress report is submitted jointly to the Texas Department of Rural Affairs (TDRA) and to the Texas Water Development Board (TWDB).
 TDRA formerly was called the Office of Rural and Community Affairs (ORCA).
 The report is submitted as part of TDRA contract number 728082 and TWDB contract number 0804830832.
 In addition to project funding from the TDRA and the TWDB, major participants include the City of Seminole, Texas Tech University and the US Department of Energy through Texas Tech University.
-The project was initiated in April 2009, and the completion date is currently set at March 2013. - 1.2 Project Description This project addresses the continuing depletion of the Ogallala aquifer, the current principal source of potable groundwater for much of west Texas and northward through Kansas.
+The project was initiated in April 2009, and the completion date was originally set at March 2013.
+As of early February, 2013, the construction contracts as the site have been completed, such that the TDRA and TWDB contracts could financially end.
+Continuous operation and monitoring of the system will extend for a year beyond March, 2013, so that the seasonal behavior of the wind turbine energy generation can be observed and documented while the well and RO system also perform. - 1.2 Project Description This project addresses the continuing depletion of the Ogallala aquifer, the current principal source of potable groundwater for much of west Texas and northward through Kansas.
 The approach is to access, lift, and purify brackish, much deeper water-bearing formations in the Santa Rosa of the Dockum group.
 On the basis of preliminary evidence, these formations were believed to occur in Gaines County at depths ranging from 1500 to 2000 ft.
 There may also be water-bearing strata between 600 and 800 ft.
 Our drilling and geophysical investigation found potentially productive zones at 540-650 ft, 890-920 ft, and 1610-1770 ft.
 The purification will be accomplished using reverse osmosis (RO).
 The electrical energy required for the well lift pumps and those of the RO system will be supplied principally by a grid-connected wind turbine.
 The purified water is to be utilized as part of the municipal water supply of Seminole, Texas, a community with a population of about 7,000.
 Seminole is located in Gaines County in the southern panhandle of West Texas bordering New Mexico.
 The results are expected to be applicable to many other arid and semi-arid regions as well.